melvic-ybanez/eanray/README.md

 # Eanray

-Eanray is a simple Ray Tracer that converts a scene description (in the form of a script) into a PPM file representing the rendered image.
+Eanray is a simple Ray Tracer, currently being written in Rust, that converts a Lua script describing the scene into a PPM file representing the rendered image.

 ## Features